Recruiting and hiring

 - get updates on job seekers who match your requirements

-Apprentices undertake on-the-job training that's relevant to your business.
-You can encourage your apprentice to progress through several levels of qualifications.
-In some cases it's possible to get a degree through an apprenticeship.
+Apprentices do on-the-job training that's relevant to your business.
+You can encourage your apprentice to work through several levels of qualifications.
+It's possible to get a degree through an apprenticeship in some cases.

 Equality monitoring